 Download the generated files and examine the code.
 Check for structure, responsiveness, and compatibility before moving forward.

-Once you generate the code with FigwebX, export and unzip the package.
-Open the HTML and CSS files using a code editor like Visual Studio Code.
-Examine the folder structure, check if image paths are correctly linked, and confirm that classes and IDs make sense semantically.
 At this stage, some manual cleanup may be required, such as removing extra wrappers, consolidating classes, or restructuring divs.
-If you’re working toward integrating this into a WordPress theme, make sure to align the structure with how WordPress handles templates, like header, footer, sidebar, and content areas.
+If you’re working toward integrating this into a WordPress theme, make sure to align the structure with how WordPress handles templates, such as the header, footer, sidebar, and content areas.

 Step 5: Integrate the Code into a WordPress Theme